Trail Projects

 Completed Phases:

-Current Phase: Design
+Current Phase: Final Review

 Project Owner: Leo-Cedarville, NewAllen Alliance, Fort Wayne Trails Inc

-Updated: February 2023
+Updated: February 2024

-Cedar Creek Parks Trail –Grabill Town Limits to Henry St. (.45mi)
+Cedar Creek Parks Trail – Grabill Town Limits to Henry St. (.45mi)

 Project Status